MonkWho/pfatt/README.md

 * At least __three__ physical network interfaces on your pfSense server
 * The MAC address of your Residential Gateway
 * Local or console access to pfSense
-* pfSense 2.4.4 _(confirmed working in 2.4.3 too, other versions should work but YMMV)_
+* pfSense 2.4.5 _(If you are running pfSense 2.4.4 please see instruction in the [Before-pfSense-2.4.5](https://github.com/MonkWho/pfatt/blob/Before-pfSense-2.4.5/README.md))_

 If you only have two NICs, you can buy this cheap USB 100Mbps NIC [from Amazon](https://www.amazon.com/gp/product/B00007IFED) as your third.
 It has the Asix AX88772 chipset, which is supported in FreeBSD with the [axe](https://www.freebsd.org/cgi/man.cgi?query=axe&sektion=4) driver.
 I've confirmed it works in my setup.
 The driver was already loaded and I didn't have to install or configure anything to get it working.
 Also, don't worry about the poor performance of USB or 100Mbps NICs.
 This third NIC will only send/recieve a few packets periodicaly to authenticate your Router Gateway.
 The rest of your traffic will utilize your other (and much faster) NICs.

 ## Install

-1. Copy the `bin/ng_etf.ko` amd64 kernel module to `/boot/kernel` on your pfSense box because it isn't included is pfSense prior to 2.4.5 (_if you are running pfSense 2.4.5 please see instruction in the [master branch](https://github.com/MonkWho/pfatt/blob/master/README.md)_):

-    a) Use the pre-compiled kernel module from me, a random internet stranger:
-    ```
-    scp bin/ng_etf.ko root@pfsense:/boot/kernel/
-    ssh root@pfsense chmod 555 /boot/kernel/ng_etf.ko
-    ```
-    **NOTE:** The `ng_etf.ko` in this repo was compiled for amd64 from the FreeBSD 11.2 release source code.
-It may or may not work on other versions of pfSense depending if there have been [significant changes](https://github.com/freebsd/freebsd/commits/master/sys/netgraph/ng_etf.c).

-    b) Or you, a responsible sysadmin, can compile the module yourself from another, trusted FreeBSD machine. _You cannot build packages directly on pfSense._ Your FreeBSD version should match that of your pfSense version.
-(Example: pfSense 2.4.4 = FreeBSD 11.2)
-    ```
-    # from a FreeBSD machine (not pfSense!)
-    fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64/amd64/11.2-RELEASE/src.txz
-    tar -C / -zxvf src.txz
-    cd /usr/src/sys/modules/netgraph
-    make
-    scp etf/ng_etf.ko root@pfsense:/boot/kernel/
-    ssh root@pfsense chmod 555 /boot/kernel/ng_etf.ko
-    ```

-    **NOTE:** You'll need to tweak your compiler parameters if you need to build for another architecture, like ARM.

-2. Edit the following configuration variables in `bin/pfatt.sh` as noted below. `$RG_ETHER_ADDR` should match the MAC address of your Residential Gateway.
+1. Edit the following configuration variables in `bin/pfatt.sh` as noted below. `$RG_ETHER_ADDR` should match the MAC address of your Residential Gateway.
 AT&T will only grant a DHCP lease to the MAC they assigned your device.
 In my environment, it's:
     ```shell
     ONT_IF='xx0' # NIC -> ONT / Outside
     RG_IF='xx1'  # NIC -> Residential Gateway's ONT port
     RG_ETHER_ADDR='xx:xx:xx:xx:xx:xx' # MAC address of Residential Gateway
     ```

-3. Copy `bin/pfatt.sh` to `/root/bin` (or any directory):
+2. Copy `bin/pfatt.sh` to `/root/bin` (or any directory):
     ```
     ssh root@pfsense mkdir /root/bin
     scp bin/pfatt.sh root@pfsense:/root/bin/